KareenGh/Computer-Graphics/Assignment2Report/Assignment2Report_part1.md

     - If the calculated Z value is less than the value stored in the Z-buffer at that pixel location if (z.z <= GetZ(x, y)), update the Z-buffer with the new Z value.
     - We call the PaintTriangles and draw the pixel with the appropriate color.

+(2) Z_Calculate function: we implemented the "Linear interpolation on triangles Barycentric coordinates" that we learned in the lecture.
-(2) Z_Calculate function: calculates the Z value of a pixel (x, y) within a triangle formed by three vertices with known Z values (p1, p2, p3) by interpolating the Z values of the triangle's vertices based on the areas of the sub-triangles formed by the point (x, y) and the triangle's vertices.
+We calculates the Z value of a pixel (x, y) within a triangle created by three vertices with known Z values (p1, p2, p3) by interpolating the Z values of the triangle's vertices based on the areas of the sub-triangles (A1, A2, A3) formed by the point (x, y) and the triangle's vertices.

 ### Grey Scale:
 To do the grey scale image we added a function that iterates over all the points in the viewport and checks if each point has a valid z-value.
 If a point has a valid z-value, the function calculates a gray color for the point based on its z-value using a linear transformation, which scales and offsets the z-value to the range [0, 1].
 The function then sets the color of the point to the calculated gray color using the PutPixel function.
 This results in a grayscale image where points closer to the viewer are darker and points farther from the viewer are lighter.